 Pine Bark Extract (95% proanthocyanidins ) 100 mg – 300 capsules $18.52

 Vitamin B6 (P-5-P) 25 mg – 100 capsules $17.95

 Vitamin B9 (folate) 400 mcg – 90 capsules $7.21

 Vitamin B12 (Methylcobalamin) 1 mg – 60 capsules $18.95

-Note that dosages are often higher when used individually.
+Now I realize that the dosages in this comparison are often higher when used individually.
+The quantities per bottle are often higher than a monthly supply.
 And I’ve included supplements packed in vegetarian capsules which are often priced a little higher than regular capsules.

 Pros & Cons of Mind Lab Pro

 Mind Lab Pro has taken an extra step to include NutriCaps® instead of regular vegetarian capsules in their stack.
 These vegan caps are made from tapioca.

 Most competitors (including the nootropics listed above) use HPMC vegetarian capsules which are made from a semi-synthetic polymer.

 Now, let’s look at what I think are the pros and cons of this premium nootropic stack.